Saltperfect/lyrics-extractor/README.md

 # Lyrics Extractor
-Find the lyrics of a song and writes all the unique words into a csv file.
+Finds the lyrics of a song and writes all the unique words into a csv file.

 ## Overview
-My main aim during the project was to learn web scraping and combining it with the love of music, I have written this script which gives the frequency table of the words in the lyrics.
+My main aim during the project was to learn web scraping and combining it with the love of music.
+This script builds a frequency table of the words in song lyrics.

 ## Description
 Using a powerful word scrapper beautiful soup, I have used some basic logics to finally output csv.